Obtaining a Credit Card in Thailand.

 It is not the end of the story.
 A few further comments about the proces.

-To make online payments (our main objective with this card), you nowadays need to get an additional security number (password) that goes with your credit card.
+To make online payments (our main objective with this card), I initially needed an additional security number (password) that goes with the credit card.
 It was an easy process to register this password through the website (for credit cards) of Bank of Ayudhya.
+Nowadays when making a payment you will receive an OTP code by mobile phone, for extra security.

 You need to create another username and password to be able to review the bank statements regarding your credit card online.
-This proces goes through a website of GE Money Thailand.
-Bank of Ayudhya and GE Capital have signed a definitive agreement for the sale of GE Money's businesses in Thailand to BAY, probably in the fourth quarter of 2009.
+This process goes through a website of GE Money Thailand.
+Bank of Ayudhya and GE Capital have signed a definitive agreement for the sale of GE Money's businesses in Thailand to BAY.
 GE Money is the largest credit card issuer in Thailand with over 2.2 million cards in circulation.
 Looking at the logos on our credit card, we then realized we must be one of their customers now also.

 Eager to try online, we made an outstanding payment online.
 Everything worked out smootly.
 The payment was received by the other party.
 The next day we checked our bank statements to see if any deductions from our savings account had been made.
 Not so.
 It turns out things do not work that way.
-We wrongly assumed that the default procedure would be that funds we paid through are credit card would be swiftly just deducted from our savings account, a logical arrangement.
+We wrongly assumed that the default procedure would be that funds we paid through are credit card would be swiftly just deducted from our savings account.

 Not so.
 The money you paid through your credit card, can be settled in various ways.
 You can pay the amounts by about 10 different methods.
 Most seem to involve that you actually pay the money at certain locations.
 We ended up paying the amount at the bank counter of Bank of Ayudhya itself.
 What is this all about.
 Using a credit card should be convenient.
 If you end up having to go in person to the bank to settle the payment, you can as well take cash with you for any purchase you make.

-Instead of being the default option, it turned out you need to fill out yet another form (and supply another copy of your passpord, and of your credit card itself), to have any outstanding sums deducted directly from your savings account.
-You can elect to pay everything in one go (much recommended) or choose the option of gradual payments over time (with interest, and a sure way to end up poored).
+It turned out you need to fill out yet another form (and supply another copy of your passpord, and of your credit card itself), to have any outstanding sums deducted directly from your savings account.
+You can elect to pay everything in one go (much recommended) or choose the option of gradual payments over time (with interest, and a sure way to end up poorer).

-Obviously, the fact that money is not directly deducted from your account by default, is a rather inappropriate and inconvenient policy.
+Obviously, the fact that money is not directly deducted from your account by default, actually makes it a 'credit card'..

 One final comment.
 The process of obtaining a credit card involves some paperwork.
 You need to supply multiple copies of your personal data, and your passport.
 Many people are obviously involved viewing and registering the data.
 In the era, where identity thefts are becoming more and more of a problem, this is asking for problems.
 Some criminal minds may take advantage one day of this situation.
-At least fortunately, there is more security buying online with the added password you need to supply with your credit card number.
-Otherwise, any person who has access to your personal data and credit card number, could actually make purchases with your money.
+At least fortunately, initially there was more security buying online with the added password you needed to supply with your credit card number.
+Nowadays, the process has changed, in that when making a payment online, you get a so-called OTP number by mobile phone, that you have to fill out online, giving extra security.